allinbits/cosmos-cash/docs/Explanation/ADR/adr-006-license-credential.md

 ## Consequences

-### Backwards Compatibility
+### Backward Compatibility

 This is the first definition of the credential.
-Backwards compatibility is not a concern.
+Backward compatibility is not a concern.

 ### Positive

 This ADR offers the following benefits:

 - Regulatory compliance through open standards
-- It implements a Role Based Access to services on Cosmos Cash.
+- Implements a Role Based Access to services on Cosmos Cash.
-- It uses Self-Sovereign Identity (SSI) standards so this means:
+- Uses Self-Sovereign Identity (SSI) standards so this means:
-  - Interoperability - for example the credential can be stored in a variety of different identity wallets
+  - Interoperability - for example, the credential can be stored in a variety of different identity wallets
   - Flexibility - for example, this credential can be re-used in other scenarios where token issuance is required
 - Adoption of SSI for provision of financial services offers benefits in terms of licensing and management on public platforms.